Tigers vs. Twins Player Props Betting Odds

 Torkelson Stats

-- Torkelson has 59 hits with 16 doubles, seven home runs, 30 walks and 32 RBI.
-He's also stolen two bases.
+- Torkelson has 17 doubles, seven home runs, 30 walks and 32 RBI (60 total hits).
+He has swiped two bases.

-- Torkelson hopes to build on a five-game hitting streak in this matchup.
-In his last five games he is batting .381 with two doubles, two home runs, four walks and six RBI.
+- Torkelson will look for his seventh straight game with a hit in this contest.
+In his last 10 outings he is batting .282 with four doubles, two home runs, seven walks and six RBI.

 Torkelson Recent Games